 Ah, the magic of travel.

-I’m wandering the streets of Lima with a friend from Detroit that I made at the hostel I’m staying at.
+I’m wandering the streets of Lima with a friend from Detroit that I made at the hostel where I’m staying.
 We’re looking for a massage studio that may or may not exist.
 We turn a corner, following the directions we acquired from a street vendor several blocks back.
 We look around.

 Nope.
 No studio.
 Damn.

 She’s caught on and gotten into the groove of things.

 The first time I said that phrase was several days previous, when a Thai restaurant we read about online ended up being closed when we arrived.

 The second time was the next night when the same restaurant was supposed to be open but wasn’t.

 The third was when we realized that it was closed for good.
 Damn economy.
 Damn Lima.
 “Best.
 Day.
 EVER!”